-- Damage red blood cells, interfering with their ability transport oxygen to other parts of the body (causing anemia).
+- Damage red blood cells, interfering with the ability to transport oxygen to other parts of the body (causing anemia).

-- Interfere with the chicken's ability to absorb calcium, which causes neurological problems.
+- Interfere with the chicken's ability to absorb calcium, leading to hypocalcemia.

 Lead poisoning can present in chickens as acute or chronic form, depending on the extent of exposure or quantity of lead ingested.
 When chickens ingest high amounts of lead in a short period of time it is called acute lead toxicity.
 Exposure or ingestion to small amounts of lead over a long period of time is called chronic toxicity.